Pillifino/h4_codequiz/README.md

     Score Function
         -create increment function with on click
         -to print new score: countEl.textContent = score;

-Tite Page
-    Start Button
-        - When clicked, link to the first question

 Questions 1-5 (Create Object with each property being a question with an array of answers)
     Answer Buttons